Chousei coal mine skeletal remains salvage project

 At the far end of the tunnel, at the depth of 30m, the timber looked as if a jungle gym had collapsed, and it was impossible to break through that point.

-On the first day, we were forced to return to the entrance, and on the second and third days, we tried to break through that point by hand with zero visibility, but in the end we could only assume that the tunnel was causing a collapse in that location.
+On the first day, I was forced to return to the entrance, and on the second and third days, I tried to break through that point by hand with zero visibility, but in the end I could only assume that the tunnel was causing a collapse in that location.

 At this moment, Yoshitaka Isaji, the leader of the diving team, began to think that it might be difficult to reach the far end of the tunnel by diving from the tunnel entrance.

-As a result of this expedition, we brought back several man-made objects from inside the tunnel.
+As a result of this expedition, I brought back several man-made objects from inside the tunnel.
 The items in this photo appear to be wooden equipment used for ventilation inside the tunnel.

 Fourth Exploration and Survey in April 2025 with Korean Divers